ivogeorg/robot_gui/README.md

 A simple GUI to control and monitor a Mir robot.

+#### Submission notes

+##### Run
+1. Compile all packages with `catkin_make`.
+Otherwise the Mir Gazebo maze simulation won't work and messages published to `/cmd_vel` won't have any effect.
+2. If necessary, compile the robot GUI control node with `catkin_make --only-pkg-with-deps robot_gui`.
+3. Launch the Mir Gazebo maze simulation with `roslaunch mir_gazebo mir_maze_world.launch`.
+4. Run the distance tracker service node with `rosrun distance_tracker_service distance_tracker_service`.
+5. Run the robot info node with `rosrun robot_info agv_robot_info_node`.
+6. Run the robot control GUI node with `rosrun robot_gui robot_gui_node`.

+##### General notes
+1. All the required elements were implemented and tested per the grading guide.
+2. There are files under `include/robot_gui` and `src` that start with `tiny_`.
+They were used to hunt down a subtle bug where including the `ros::NodeHandle` in the `RobotGUI` constructor init list with a name invalidated the object and any subsequent subscriptions, advertisements, and service client registrations were ineffective.
+Please, ignore them.
+3. There are several tags that follow the progress of the implementation.
+They are all before the tag required for the submission.
+It will be added after these notes are finished.
+4. I opted out of the optional reset distance service, but it would have been a straightforward addition to the `distance_tracker_service` package files and the addition of a "Reset" CVUI button to the robot control GUI.

 #### Unresponsiveness to `/cmd_vel`

 Initially the simulation didn't respond to any `/cmd_vel`.
 It took (re)building all the packages with `catkin_make`.
 There are still spawning failures, missing frames passed to `lookupTransform`, and update rate failures, but the Mir robot responds to the **Robot Steering** GUI.